 Which Upholstery Fabric To Pick?

 Before you choose an upholstery colour or pattern, think about its longevity.
-If you are looking for a particular style or theme then choose a colour that will breathe life into your living area such as Lavender.
+If you are looking for a particular style or theme then choose a colour that will breathe life into your living area.

 You might want a particular colour or design now but can you be sure you’ll still love it a few years down the road when you might have redecorated or moved house?
-The best way around this potentially costly problem is to buy a sofa in a colour that won’t date such as Cobalt or Cream and then combine it with an accented side or coffee table that can be changed more cost effectively.
+The best way around this potentially costly problem is to buy a sofa in a colour that won’t date such as grey and then combine it with an accented side or coffee table that can be changed more cost effectively.
 Click here to browse our grey fabric sofa collection.

 Upholstery is designed to be hardwearing.
 However, lighter colours will show up dirt more quickly than darker colours, so if you have small children, wipeable or washable covers are a sensible buy.